vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

   ROOT %copy = f32[4]{0} copy(f32[4]{0} %Arg_0.1)
 }
 ```
-Which only contains a single copy operation.
+Which contains only a single copy operation.
 Experiment with the above code
 blocks yourself by changing the number of iterations in the loop.
 You will find
 that the time to execute the original function will increase with number of
-iterations.
-Additionally, the time to trace the graph on first call to the jit
+iterations, along with the time to trace the graph on first call to the jit
-function will also increase, as this happens using the Python interpreter.
-However, the time to execute the compiled version on subsequent calls will not
+function.
+However, the time to execute the compiled version on subsequent calls
-increase in a meaningful way.
+will not increase in a meaningful way.

 The above is a contrived example, but demonstrates a critical point: **we can
 let XLA do a lot of the heavy lifting for us optimisation-wise.** This is
-different to other frameworks that execute eagerly, where the above code would
+different to other frameworks that execute eagerly, where it would
-happily execute extremely pointlessly.
-This isn't really a fault of the
+happily execute extremely pointless code.
+This isn't a fault of the
-framework as eager execution has a ton of other benefits, but demonstrates the
+framework as eager execution has many benefits, but demonstrates the
 point that compiling our functions using XLA can help optimise our code in ways
 we didn't know about, or could reasonably anticipate.

-What exact optimisations
-XLA applies is a topic outside the scope of this blog, however one example is
+What exact optimisations XLA applies is a topic outside the scope of this blog.
-that the earlier statement about JAX arrays not allowing in-place operations
+One quick example is that the earlier statement about JAX arrays not allowing
-results in no potential performance loss.
-This is because XLA can identify cases
+in-place operations results in no potential performance loss.
+This is because
-where it can replace operations with in-place equivalents.
-So basically, don't
+XLA can identify cases where it can replace operations with in-place
-sweat it if you were worried earlier about not being able to do stuff in-place.
+equivalents.
+So basically don't sweat it if you were worried earlier about not
+being able to do operations in-place!

-Secondly, in order to let XLA do the best job it can, **`jax.jit` needs to be
+Secondly, in order to let XLA be the best it can be, **`jax.jit` should be used
-used in the widest possible context**.
-For example, (again contrived) if we had
+in the widest possible context**.
+For example, (again contrived) if we had only
-only jit compiled the multiplication, XLA would be unaware that the outermost
+jit compiled the multiplications in `stupid_fn`, XLA would be unaware that the
-loop was unnecessary and could not optimise it out – it is simply outside the
+outermost loop was unnecessary and could not optimise it out – it is simply
-region to be compiled.
-A concrete machine learning example would be wrapping the
+outside the region to be compiled.
+A concrete machine learning example would be
-entire training step – forward, backwards and optimiser step – in `jax.jit`.
+wrapping the entire training step – forward, backwards and optimiser step – in
+`jax.jit` for maximum effect.

-It turns out most machine learning applications can be expressed in this way:
+Most machine learning applications can be expressed in this way: one monolithic
-one monolithic compiled function that we throw data and model parameters at.
-In
+compiled function that we throw data and model parameters at.
+It just might take
-the original JAX paper, they say "The design of JAX is informed by the
+some massaging.
+In the original JAX paper, they say "The design of JAX is
-observation that ML work- loads are typically dominated by PSC
+informed by the observation that ML workloads are typically dominated by **PSC
-(pure-and-statically-composed) subroutines" which lends itself well to this
+(pure-and-statically-composed) subroutines**" which lends itself well to this
 compilation process.
-Even functions that are seemingly not static can be
+Even functions that seemingly cannot have static input
-converted into a static form, for example padding sequences in language modeling
+shapes can be converted into a static form, for example padding sequences in
-tasks or rewriting our functions in clever ways.
+language modeling tasks or rewriting our functions in clever ways.

 Although eager mode execution is very useful for development work, once
 development is done there is less benefit to eager execution over heavily
 optimised binary blobs, hungry for our data.
-However, such optimisation relies
-on said pureness and staticness, which must be enforced in order to jit-compile
-our functions.
+However, said compilation and optimisations rely on following the rules of JAX.

 ## Jit needs static shapes